webdesignsbytom/networking-starter/README.md

 Light weight and immediately upodating.
 Changing name servers without an admin.
 Software will monitor the IP address of the system and updates if it changes.
 Usefull if a access IP is dynamic.

+DNS isn't just for websites though, and multiple types of DNS record exist.
+We'll go over some of the most common ones that you're likely to come across.

+A Record

+These records resolve to IPv4 addresses, for example 104.26.10.229

+AAAA Record

+These records resolve to IPv6 addresses, for example 2606:4700:20::681a:be5

+CNAME Record

+These records resolve to another domain name, for example, TryHackMe's online shop has the subdomain name store.tryhackme.com which returns a CNAME record shops.shopify.com.
+Another DNS request would then be made to shops.shopify.com to work out the IP address.

+MX Record

+These records resolve to the address of the servers that handle the email for the domain you are querying, for example an MX record response for tryhackme.com would look something like alt1.aspmx.l.google.com.
+These records also come with a priority flag.
+This tells the client in which order to try the servers, this is perfect for if the main server goes down and email needs to be sent to a backup server.

+TXT Record

+TXT records are free text fields where any text-based data can be stored.
+TXT records have multiple uses, but some common ones can be to list servers that have the authority to send an email on behalf of the domain (this can help in the battle against spam and spoofed email).
+They can also be used to verify ownership of the domain name when signing up for third party services.

+An authoritative DNS server is the server that is responsible for storing the DNS records for a particular domain name and where any updates to your domain name DNS records would be made.
+Depending on the record type, the DNS record is then sent back to the Recursive DNS Server, where a local copy will be cached for future requests and then relayed back to the original client that made the request.
+DNS records all come with a TTL (Time To Live) value.
+This value is a number represented in seconds that the response should be saved for locally until you have to look it up again.
+Caching saves on having to make a DNS request every time you communicate with a server.

 ### Sharing files